Vargamūla

 - 2 min read

 Vargamūla refers to square roots.
 It is composed of two words - varga, meaning ‘square’ and mūla meaning ‘root’.
 It is one of the eight parikarmas or basic operations, as reckoned by Indian treatises in mathematics.
-Throughout history, like most computations, this was also done manually, hence the procedure for these is specified in treatises. Āryabhaṭīya states the following:
+Throughout history, like most computations, this was also done manually, hence the procedure for these is specified in treatises.
+The procedure is as follows:

 Mark the digits in the number as odd and even from left to right